Plombières Agreement: The French position

-An opportunity for the chief minister of Piedmont-Sardinia
+Count of Cavour's opportunity

-The prime minister of Piedmont-Sardinia, Camillo Benso, Count of Cavour, was aware of the French objectives and was looking for an opportunity to serve these, while at the same time fulfilling his own by removing the burdensome yoke of Austrian repression from as many Italians as possible.
+The prime minister of Piedmont-Sardinia, Camillo Benso, Count of Cavour, was aware of the French objectives and was looking for an opportunity to serve these, while simultaneously achieving his goal of lifting the oppressive burden of Austrian rule from as many Italians as possible.

 The arrival in Turin of Jacques Alexandre Bixio in April 1858 provided Cavour with his opportunity.
-Bixio was a retired physician, originally from Liguria, with a taste for politics and for ballooning: he had made his life in France.
-Bixio was a friend both of Cavour and of Prince Napoléon Bonaparte, cousin to the French Emperor.
+Bixio was a retired physician, originally from Liguria, with a taste for politics and ballooning: he had made his life in France.
+Bixio was a friend both of Cavour and of Prince Napoléon-Jérôme Bonaparte, cousin to the French Emperor.
 His presence in Turin was ostensibly part of a discrete European tour, visiting various European royal families to find a socially suitable wife for the Emperor's cousin.

 Bixio was also able to pass to his friend, the Piedmontese chief minister, French proposals for an alliance of the two states against Austria.
-The agreement would be reinforced through the marriage of Princess Maria Clotilde of Savoy, daughter of the Piedmontese King, Victor Emmanuel II, to Prince Napoléon Bonaparte.
+The agreement would be reinforced through the marriage of Princess Maria Clotilde of Savoy, daughter of the Piedmontese king, Victor Emmanuel II, to Prince Napoléon Bonaparte.

 Reflecting the international sensitivities involved, negotiations progressed outside the "usual" diplomatic channels.
-To confirm his approval of the proposal, Cavour sent his diplomat, Costantino Nigra, to Paris, where Nigra made contact with another friend and confidant of the emperor (and another physician) called Henri Conneau.
-On 9 May 1858, Conneau was able to confirm to Nigra that the alliance proposal had the full support of the emperor himself.
+To confirm his approval of the proposal, Cavour sent his diplomat, Costantino Nigra, to Paris, where Nigra made contact with another friend and confidant of the Emperor (and another physician) called Henri Conneau.
+On 9 May 1858, Conneau was able to confirm to Nigra that the alliance proposal had the full support of the Emperor himself.
 Further talks now took place in Turin involving Conneau, Cavour, and King Victor Emmanuel.
-At this point, a suggestion came from the emperor for a meeting between himself and Cavour at Plombières-les-Bains, a once fashionable health resort in the small ravine of Augronne in the Vosges, reassuringly far from Paris or Turin, and off the beaten track of those following international diplomacy and politics.
+At this point, a suggestion came from the Emperor for a meeting between himself and Cavour at Plombières-les-Bains, a fashionable health resort in the small ravine of Augronne in the Vosges, reassuringly far from Paris or Turin, and off the beaten track of those following international diplomacy and politics.